A New Heuristic Algorithm for Balanced Deliberation Groups: Introduction

 In order to facilitate such an optimisation at low effort and with high performance according to the set targets, the software \groupselect{} was created in 2020 by the Sortition Foundation (an international not-for-profit organisation headquartered in the UK that promotes the use of sortition and deliberation and delivers deliberative processes convened by public authorities on a regular basis).
 This software packages a heuristic allocation algorithm, here referred to as \legacy{}.
 Using the \legacy{} algorithm, the software gives users the option to allocate all participants of a given deliberative process into any (feasible) number of groups and corresponding size and do so repeatedly for several different setups.

 Theoretical attempts to improve upon \legacy{} introduced in Barrett et al \cite{Barrett2023NowOptimization} rely on the cutting-edge Gurobi optimisation solver, which is free for academic licenses but prohibitively expensive for industry applications.\footnote{\url{https://www.gurobi.com/request-a-price-quote/} (accessed 22/07/2024).
-We are aware of a non-profit Gurobi track for \href{https://www.gurobi.com/company/gurobi-gives-back/}{non-profit use} is for ``qualifying non-profit organisations working to support at least one of the United Nations' Sustainable Development Goals''.
+We are aware of a non-profit Gurobi track for \href{https://www.gurobi.com/company/gurobi-gives-back/}{non-profit use}, which is for ``qualifying non-profit organisations working to support at least one of the United Nations' Sustainable Development Goals''.
 However, we see this as insufficient for our purposes as we cannot guarantee that all end-users would satisfy this criteria, particularly in light of their clarification that a ``government agency requiring Gurobi for operations'' does not count as non-profit, and government agencies are significant drivers of large-scale CAs} While open-source solvers have improved in recent years, they still fail on realistic table allocation use cases due to the exponential parameter growth \cite{Huangfu2018ParallelizingMethod}.
 Therefore, we require a heuristic approach that leverages the insights from an optimised approach and outperforms the current art.

-In this work we introduce a way to achieve the goals of a good allocation algorithm: (1) maximal unique pairs, (2) balanced demographics, and (3) a clustering option.
-In previous investigations of the \legacy{} algorithm \cite{Barrett2023NowOptimization}, it was found that the approach struggled to satisfy objective (1), particularly over large numbers of rounds.
+In this work we introduce a way to achieve the above goals of a good allocation algorithm: (1) balanced demographics, (2) a clustering option, and (3) maximal unique pairs.
+In previous investigations of the \legacy{} algorithm \cite{Barrett2023NowOptimization}, it was found that the approach struggled to satisfy objective (3), particularly over large numbers of rounds.
 This was because the heuristic approach is effectively deterministic up to swaps within sets of demographically identical individuals.
 Furthermore, the \legacy{} algorithm only considers first meetings between pairs, with no preference over subsequent meetings: so a pair meeting 10 times is considered equally as valuable to a process as a pair meeting twice.